-- * you would really love this soup alot more if you roast the tomatoes, garlic and peppers first before blending.
+You would really love this soup alot more if you roast the tomatoes, garlic and peppers first before blending as shown below.
 If however you can’t roast them it’s just fine too.

 - Blend Tomatoes, Pepper, Onion, Garlic, Basil to a smooth paste.

 - Heat up oil in a pan, pour in your blended paste, add salt and seasoning cubes